• 'Tom has excellent knowledge and a keen attention to detail. Tom provides excellent written submission in complex areas of law.' Chambers UK 2023

 • Corporate and Financial Crime

-Tom Broomfield is a well-established white collar practitioner with an array of experience at the top level.
+Tom Broomfield is a sought after white collar practitioner with an array of experience at the top level.

 Overview

-Tom Broomfield’s practice is focussed on financial crime and regulation.
-He is regularly instructed as a sole and led junior at the initial investigation stage through to appeal.
-He has an effortless ability to quickly master voluminous and complex material and has spent a large proportion of his practice leading and working effectively as part of large teams.
+Tom Broomfield is an experienced financial crime practitioner.
+He is regularly instructed by prosecuting authorities and defence firms at the outset of an investigation through to appeal.
+He has an effortless ability to quickly master voluminous and complex material and is equally at home leading or working effectively as part of large teams.

 Experience

 Tom also has considerable Corporate and Financial Crime experience outside of his FCA practice.
 He was part of the counsel team that advised the SFO not to bring charges against individuals suspected of fraudulently trading on the foreign exchange market.
-Since then, he has predominately been instructed by defence firms to advise on various matters relating to allegations of bribery, corruption, fraud, money laundering and tax evasion.
+Since then, he has predominately been instructed by defence firms to advise on various matters relating to allegations of bribery, corruption, fraud, money laundering and cartel activity.
+He has recently been instructed to defend in multiple investigations by the Insolvency Service.

 Tom has developed a keen interest and expertise of the Criminal Finances Act 2017 and specifically the new corporate criminal offences of failing to prevent the facilitation of tax evasion, which came into force at the end of September 2019.
 He has written and lectured extensively on the subject, including at seminars to top tier international law firms.